TsubasaHiga/umaki/README.md

 ![character](docs/character.jpg)

-A package that allows you to import frequently used utilities for web development in one place.
-Primarily, it includes utilities that I often use.
-If you have any requests for the contents or types of utilities, please open an issue.
+Umaki is your one-stop solution for web development utilities, bringing together a carefully curated collection of powerful tools in a single, easy-to-use package.
+Crafted from real-world development experience, these utilities solve common challenges and streamline your workflow.
+Have a utility in mind that would make your development easier?
+Feel free to open an issue—I'm actively expanding this collection!

 ## Usage